Ingoo18/Master-Thesis---Ingo-P./README.md

 Intended input format of the picture: https://neuraldatascience.io/_images/6ea52e7cc36a10990a9c59b6f4437693dd76ea733502a146ef0bc6d036098677.png

 ## How to Use
-Open Load_Model and set the directories accordingly.
+Open Load_Model.py and set the directories accordingly.